 about

-I am deeply passionate about supporting women as they navigate the multifaceted roles they play throughout their lives—as students, professionals, parents, and partners.
-My practice provides a safe and empowering space for women to explore their ideas, vulnerabilities, and strengths as they strive for harmony and integration across these roles.
-For women who are parents or planning to become one, I offer tailored support to manage the challenges that may arise, including fertility and preconception concerns, as well as pre- and postpartum anxiety and depression.
+I am especially passionate about supporting women as they navigate the many roles they hold—as students, professionals, parents, and partners.
+My practice offers a safe and empowering space for women to explore their ideas, vulnerabilities, and strengths while seeking greater balance and fulfillment.
+For women who are parents or planning to become one, I provide specialized support for the emotional challenges that can arise—including fertility and preconception concerns, as well as pre- and postpartum anxiety and depression.
+I also have advanced training in parent-infant psychotherapy, supporting the early bond between caregiver and baby, and helping parents navigate the emotional transitions of early parenthood.

-Born and raised in Santo Domingo, Dominican Republic, I moved to the United States as a teenager to attend The Armand Hammer United World College (AHUWC), a school devoted to fostering tolerance, international understanding, and peace.
-After completing my undergraduate studies in Psychology and Fine Arts at Cornell University, I earned a doctorate in Clinical Psychology from The Graduate Center, CUNY.
-Over the past 20 years, I have worked as a supervising psychologist in various New York City hospitals and have consulted for schools and organizations.
+Born and raised in Santo Domingo, Dominican Republic, I moved to the United States as a teenager to attend the United World College in New Mexico (UWC-USA), a school dedicated to fostering peace, cross-cultural understanding, and global citizenship.
+I earned a dual degree in Psychology and Fine Arts from Cornell University, followed by a doctorate in Clinical Psychology from The Graduate Center, CUNY.
+Over the past two decades, I have worked as a supervising psychologist in various New York City hospitals and served as a consultant to schools and organizations.

-Outside of my practice, I find joy in creative pursuits such as painting, photography, and etching, and I enjoy teaching art to children.
+Outside of my clinical work, I find joy in creative expression—painting, photography, and etching—and I enjoy teaching art to children.
 My artwork has been exhibited in New York, Rhode Island, and Santo Domingo.

 Alba Cabral, Ph.D.